apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel has given no assurances it won’t target Iran’s nuclear facilities, top State Department official tells CNN**
+**Anne Hathaway Returns To ‘Princess Diaries 3’: “Miracles Happen”**

-You can read more about it [here](https://www.cnn.com/2024/10/04/politics/state-department-israel-no-assurances-irans-nuclear-facilities/index.html).
+You can read more about it [here](http://deadline.com/2024/10/anne-hathaway-princess-diaries-3-return-1236108031/).

 ## Requirements
 - Python 3.8